THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 - Less likely to be writing about something that interests you

 Interested in finding out the process of building your own money making niche site?
-Click here to join my FREE webinar – 4 Simple Steps For Building A Site That Makes $2,000+ A Month!
+Click here to download my checklist for building a niche site and to receive FREE weekly step by step instructions for how to build your site.

 The good thing about multiple approaches is that it does take a long time to get a blog off the ground and I had that burning away while I built my niche sites and now I have the benefits of both.

 If your main goal is to make money and you are not making much (or any) from your blog right now (or don’t have one), I recommend building a couple of niche sites.

 They take time, but a blog takes more, and they have a great shot of making good money if you follow the steps in my niche site case study.

 If you are committed to blogging, that’s fine too.
 I love being a blogger.
 Just expect to work harder and for longer before you see a pay off.
 But it will be extra sweet when you get there!

 You can also watch my live video where I go into more pros and cons and why niche sites are such good money makers here.

 Find more posts on my case studies and niche sites here.

 Download my free checklist 7 Steps to Building a Money Making Niche Site and receive weekly step by step emails for how to build your own.